hlilje/hlilje.github.io/_pages/about.md

 </div>

 My name is Hampus Liljekvist, and I love learning, problem solving and creation.
-I'm currently working as a programmer at Paradox Development Studio in Stockholm, Sweden, and I'm an MSE Computer Science and Engineering alumnus at [KTH Royal Institute of Technology]({{ site.data.links['kth_homepage'] }}) with a Master's degree in (Theoretical) Computer Science.
+I'm currently working as an Experienced Programmer at Paradox Development Studio in Stockholm, Sweden, and I'm an MSE Computer Science and Engineering alumnus at [KTH Royal Institute of Technology]({{ site.data.links['kth_homepage'] }}) with a Master's degree in (Theoretical) Computer Science.